markusmoenig/Eldiron/crates/procedural_recipes/README.md

 The currently supported procedural assets are:

-- **Tiles** — renderable images made from coordinated patterns and height fields.
+- **Tiles** — renderable images made from coordinated patterns and height fields, with optional collision and placement-time architectural geometry.
 - **Materials** — reusable color, roughness, metalness, opacity, emission, and normal definitions that can be referenced by many tiles.